MrNugget7930/Yumeko/README.md

 # Yumeko

 Yumeko is an anime themed bot that will help you with your server!
-It have General Commands, simple Moderation Commands, Fun Commands and Roleplay Commands too!
+It have General Commands, Moderation Commands, Fun Commands and Roleplay Commands too!

 We have a lot of commands to help you with your server!